Palatine Nos. 1–8, 21

-The steam locomotivess with operating numbers 1–8 and 21 belonged to the Palatinate Ludwig Railway.
+The steam locomotives with operating numbers 1–8 and 21 belonged to the Palatinate Ludwig Railway.
 They were the first locomotives built for this company.
 The locomotives manufactured from 1846 onwards were taken out of service by 1883.

 History

-In 1846 and 1847, the Palatinate Ludwig Railway Company procured two locomotives each from the Maschinenfabrik Emil Keßler in Esslingen.
-In 1847 four identical locomotives (HUMMEL, RHEIN, LAUTER, QUEICH) were acquired from Maffei.
-In 1851 the ninth locomotive KÖNIG LUDWIG followed, again delivered by Keßler, with works number 200.
+Between 1846 and 1847, the Palatinate Ludwig Railway Company procured four locomotives from the Emil Keßler in Karlsruhe.
+They were numbers 1 HAARDT, 2 VOGESUS, 3, DENIS, and 4 ALWENS.
+In 1847 four identical locomotives (5 HUMMEL, 6 RHEIN, 7 LAUTER, 8 QUEICH) were acquired from Maffei.
+In 1851 the ninth locomotive KOENIG LUDWIG followed, again delivered by Keßler, with works number 200.
 This was given the operating number 21.
 The first four locomotives delivered were decommissioned in 1879.
 The KÖNIG LUDWIG was in service until 1883.

 Design features

 The locomotives had an internal forked bed.

 Locomotives 1 to 8 had a Long Boiler without a steam dome and were fitted with an overhanging vertical boiler.
 The vertical boiler had a four-sided dome.
 On the boiler sat two spring valves (Federwaagventile).
 Engine no. 21 had a Kessler patent boiler (pear-shaped boiler).
 The slightly raised vertical boiler had a small steam dome.
 However, the patent boiler was later replaced by a boiler of standard construction.
 The long boiler was covered with wood.
 The boiler feed pumps were driven by return cranks.

 The locomotives from Keßler and Maffei differed mainly in the arrangement and control of the regulator.
 In locomotives supplied by Keßler, the regulator was located in the smokebox and controlled by an external pull from the driver's cab.
 On Maffei locomotives, the control lever was in the right-hand wall of the vertical boiler's dome.